svlentink/www/hugo/blog.lent.ink/content/post/documentation.md

 And if he leaves, you'll miss him, your next coder will not start on the knowledge level he was, but he is able to understand the work that he gets handed over.

-- Written by #svlentink at Q4 2015, status : concept -